k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 #### Create Spaces on Your Server

-First, change directory to your Installation directory, e.g., "Studio"
+First, change directory to your Installation directory, e.g., `Studio`

 ```bash
 cd Studio
 ```

 You can create multiple Fabric spaces on your server.
-To do so, use the k2space.sh script as shown here.
+To do so, use the `k2space.sh` script as shown here.
 On Linux, prefix the command with `sudo`.

 ```bash
 sudo ./k2space.sh create [--profile=profile-name] spacename
 ```

-To use the default profile, 'studio.config', you can omit passing in a --profile parameter.
+You can omit passing in a `-- profile` parameter to use the default profile, 'studio.config'.
 On Linux, prefix the command with `sudo`.

 ```bash
 sudo ./k2space.sh create spacename